 The Enabling Technologies NTNU Biotechnology, NTNU Digital and NTNU Nano are an input in the development of new products and new industries.
 The development of the enabling technologies contribute to new solutions that may be employed in most areas of society, such as food production, energy efficiency, transport and better health services.

-The program's name reflects that the most efficient way to develop new pioneering biotechnology, is through tight coupling of the life sciences, mathematical sciences and engineering sciences.
-Six faculties participate in the program.
+The most efficient way to develop new pioneering biotechnology, is through tight coupling of the life sciences, mathematical sciences and engineering sciences.
+Six faculties participate in the programme.

 NTNU Digital covers the complete range of research and education in information and communication technologies.

-Research at the nanolevel is by virtue most often cross disciplinary.
-Thus, NTNU Nano seeks to assist the initiation of cross disciplinary projects and proposals.
+Research at the nanolevel is by virtue most often cross disciplinary, and NTNU Nano seeks to assist the initiation of cross disciplinary projects and proposals.

-Our cleanroom NTNU NanoLab is part of the initiative NTNU Nano.
-NTNU NanoLab is the leader of the national infrastructure NorFab, Norwegian Micro- and Nanofabrication Facility.
+Our cleanroom NTNU NanoLab is part of the initiative NTNU Nano, and the leader of the national NorFab, Norwegian Micro- and Nanofabrication Facility.